 - A Chilean company in a corporate dispute with a joint venture partner over a proposed hostile tender offer for publicly traded shares of the joint venture’s subsidiary.

-- A Chinese private equity firm that specializes in the media and technology sector in a HKIAC arbitration brought by its partner, a Dutch television format company, over the rights in the highest rating reality program in China, (the Chinese version of “The Voice”).
+- A Chinese private equity firm that specializes in the media and technology sector in an HKIAC arbitration brought by its partner, a Dutch television format company, over the rights in the highest rating reality program in China (the Chinese version of “The Voice”).